dazinator/GithubReleaseCreator/README.md

 5. --name : the name to give the release.
 6. --desc : Optional.
 The description of the release.
 Can be markdown format.
 7. --draft : Optional.
 Flags the release as a draft.
-8. -u : Optional.
+8. -a : Optional.
 Allows you to specify one or more (comma seperated) files to be uploaded as assets against the release that is created.